GeorgeJShea/Data_Agg_App/README.md

-# Android Client App for the PHP Crude CRUD Application
+# Client Side Data Aggratation APP

 A very basic app that uses "Volley" to make an HTTP API request to retrieve data from a MySQL Database